iMammal/CytoCave/docs/features3.md

 Presenting the NeuroCave 3D brain visualization tool.
-Originally designed for interactive exploration of brain regions and connectivity, here it is being transformed  to facilitate the exploration of Neurogenomics and general genomics datasets.
-The generalized version now features independent glyph scaling control, Independent hemisphere or other group edge display, and independent color coding, controllable animations, and a search box, enhancing its utility for visualizing neurogenomic and genomic datasets.
+Originally designed for interactive exploration of brain regions and connectivity, here, it is being transformed  to facilitate the exploration of Neurogenomics and general genomics datasets.
+The generalized version now features independent glyph scaling control, independent hemisphere or other group edge display, and independent color coding, controllable animations, and a search box, enhancing its utility for visualizing neurogenomic and genomic datasets.

 Key new features:

-Two sets of independent glyph size control sliders for left and right view windows, allowing users to control sizes of cube and sphere glyphs for the left and right view windows for comparing brain regions or focusing on a specific hemisphere.
+Two sets of independent glyph size control sliders for left and right view windows allow users to control sizes of cube and sphere glyphs for the left and right view windows for comparing brain regions or focusing on a specific hemisphere.